qqwweee/keras-yolo3/README.md

 2. Make sure you have run `python convert.py -w yolov3.cfg yolov3.weights model_data/yolo_weights.h5`
     The file model_data/yolo_weights.h5 is used to load pretrained weights.

 3. Modify train.py and start training.
+    Change 'PATH_TO_ANNOTATIONS' and 'PATH_TO_CLASSES'.
     `python train.py`
     Use your trained weights or checkpoint weights in yolo.py.
-    Remember to modify class path or anchor path.

 If you want to use original pretrained weights for YOLOv3:
     1. `wget https://pjreddie.com/media/files/darknet53.conv.74`